hriddhidey/visage/README.md

-# makeupify
+# Visage
-Add virtual makeup to picture of a face.
+Add virtual makeup to a picture of a face.